Desjardins Reaffirms Buy Rating for Trisura Group (TSE:TSU)

-Trisura Group (TSE:TSU – Get Free Report) last issued its quarterly earnings results on Thursday, February 8th.
-The company reported C$0.54 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of C$0.49 by C$0.05.
+Trisura Group (TSE:TSU – Get Free Report) last posted its quarterly earnings data on Thursday, February 8th.
+The company reported C$0.54 earnings per share for the quarter, beating the consensus estimate of C$0.49 by C$0.05.
 Trisura Group had a net margin of 2.36% and a return on equity of 12.03%.
-The company had revenue of C$754.95 million during the quarter.
-Analysts anticipate that Trisura Group will post 2.7177792 earnings per share for the current fiscal year.
+The firm had revenue of C$754.95 million for the quarter.
+Sell-side analysts predict that Trisura Group will post 2.7177792 EPS for the current fiscal year.

 Trisura Group Ltd., a specialty insurance company, operates in the surety, risk solutions, corporate insurance, and reinsurance businesses in Canada, the United States, and internationally.
 The company operates through Trisura Canada and Trisura the United States segments.
 It also offers risk solutions, fronting, and insurance products, as well as provides business underwriting services.